TechnicalJashanji/togetherjs/README.md

 $ node devserver.js
 ```

-If you want to develop with TogetherJS you probably want the files built continually.
+If you want to develop with TogetherJS you probably want the files built continuously.
 To do this use:

 ```sh
 $ grunt devwatch